-Saugeen Shores Council has also formally added via resolution numerous properties to the Town's Municipal Heritage Register under Section 27 (Part IV) of the Ontario Heritage Act.
-Listing a property on the Municipal Heritage Register provides properties with some interim protection from demolition and recognizes properties that may warrant future designation or other means of heritage protection.
+Saugeen Shores Council has formally added via resolution numerous properties to the Town's Municipal Heritage Register under Section 27 (Part IV) of the Ontario Heritage Act.
+Listing a property on the Municipal Heritage Register provides properties with some interim protection from demolition and recognizes properties that may warrant further evaluation and protection.
+However, per Bill 200, any properties currently listed on the Heritage Register will be removed on January 1, 2027 and are prevented from being relisted for (five) 5 years.4

-When considering designation of heritage properties early engagement and informative methods are integral to ensure an on-going maintenance, and ultimately conservation, of the heritage property by the owner.
-It is always encouraged that municipal staff and Council work together cooperatively through the designation process.
-However, for a variety of reasons, it is not always possible to work cooperatively with a property owner.
-It is understood from community engagement that, in the past, it has been Council's preference to undertake designations only with a property owner's consent.
-While this was a common past approach across Ontario, legal decisions at the Supreme Court of Canada and at the Ontario Divisional Court must be considered with respect to providing direction on the obligations of Council.
+When considering designation of heritage properties early engagement with property owners is recommended, this allows for a deeper understanding of the owner's perspective, concerns, and knowledge of the property, while also fostering opportunities for constructive dialogue.
+It is beneficial for Council to work cooperatively with property owners through a designation process.
+However, for a variety of reasons, sometimes this is not the case and Council needs to reserve the right to act in the public interest.
+It is understood that, in the past, it has been Council's preference to undertake designations only with a property owner's consent.
+While this was a common past approach across Ontario, and Councils ultimately decided whether or not to proceed with a designation such decisions must take into account legal decisions at the Supreme Court of Canada and at the Ontario Divisional Court.
 Specifically, the 1982 Canadian Supreme Court ruled: